Apertar-Studio/Apertar-Core/README.md

 ApertarCore is a libcamera-based capture backend for Raspberry Pi camera systems.
 It manages camera configuration, preview delivery, recording, still capture, and control-state synchronization for Apertar-UI.

-It is designed for touch-driven, embedded camera workflows on Raspberry Pi 5, with a focus on low-latency preview, reliable raw capture, and a clean separation between the UI and the capture pipeline.
+It is designed for embedded camera workflows on Raspberry Pi 5, with a focus on low-latency preview, reliable raw capture, and a clean separation between the UI and the capture pipeline.

 ## Highlights

 - Direct camera control through libcamera
 - Dual-stream capture pipeline:
     - preview stream for the UI
    - raw stream for recording and stills
 - Low-latency preview transport over a Unix socket with DMA-BUF file descriptor passing
 - cDNG sequence recording
 - DNG still capture